 Early Forensics – The Flies and the Sickle

-Before the work of Dr Joesph Bell, the earliest recorded case of application of forensic science in solving a crime was in 1247 in China.
+Before the work of Dr. Joesph Bell, the earliest recorded case of the application of forensic science in solving a crime was in 1247 in China.
 Police were investigating the stabbing of a victim in the street.
-By closely examining the stab wounds and comparing such patterns to various weapons, the type of murder weapon, in this case a sickle, was able to be determined.
+By closely examining the stab wounds and comparing such patterns to various weapons, the type of murder weapon, in this case, a sickle, was able to be determined.

 Lining up his suspects with their sickles at their feet, the coroner searched in vain for blood stains.
 Unable to see any with the naked eye he waited and soon enough a number of flies homed in on one particular sickle, attracted by the minute blood specks that remained on the weapon.
 This act highlighted to the by now rather bemused coroner that this was indeed his murder weapon held by the perpetrator himself, which was closely followed by a full confession to the crime.

 The findings and solution, in this case, were reported in a handbook for coroners “The Washing Away of Wrongs” in 1247 and was used as a guidebook for coroners across Europe for many years.

 In the early 16th century as increasing incidents of death by foul play and violent means were being seen, an interest in the cause of death began to emerge.
 By applying medical knowledge of body structure, organs, and functions and an understanding of how the body reacts to trauma, a deeper understanding of how such incidents can result in death and what may or may not have been involved began to emerge.

 When trying to solve a crime in this era, establishing a motive and a clear link between the victim of crime and the person responsible was the main objective.
 In the days before computer technology and data analysis for testing materials and fluids, police investigators had to rely on what they could observe from the crime scene and what reasoning they could find for a crime to be committed.